Home

 Gregory led a secluded life and is known for writing his Book Of Lamentations, which is a monologue of personal lyrics and confessional poetry.
 His book has 95 chapters with over 10,000 lines of writing.
 All but two chapters are titled Words Unto God From the Depths Of My Heart.
 The central theme of his writing is the existential conflict between his desire to be perfect and his realization that doing so is impossible.
 He dwells on divine grace and his sense of unworthiness to receive it.
 He describes God as all-embracing and all-forgiving, and that His grace compensates for the unworthiness of man.

-In February 2015, Pope Francis named St. Gregory of Narek as a "Doctor of the Church".
+In February 2015, Pope Francis named St. Gregory of Narek as the 36th "Doctor of the Church".
 He is considered to be Armenia's first national poet noted for his writings and book of prayers.
 Contemporaries also observed his great humility and charity.

 References